swagnikdutta/gcal-notify/dev-journal.md

 - update upcoming event
 - Investigate the crash upon event deletion - log the error - cancelled event check
 - Sometimes the channel might not be closed successfully - simulate the scenario and fix.

+### since i keep on forgetting

+What the app does is, whenever it starts or some change occurs to the calendar.
+It fetches all the events fresh, merges the overlapping events and saves what would be - the next upcoming event.

+Every one minute, a ticker will run and it will check if the upcoming event has started or not.